tehmaze/confidentiality/README.md

 cryptographic primitives.
 Make sure you understand the limitations of each function before you use them.

+**Project state**: Unstable, we're still working on the API and used algorithms.

 ## Supported languages

 | Language     | Version         | Remarks                           |